-In the 2nd case, "Grey split black chest", you can be between the defect of the rectrices of a grey or a black chest.
+In the 2nd case, "Grey split black chest", you can be between the defect of the rectrices of a gray or a black chest.
 It is therefore necessary to be careful and not to assert an analysis without taking into account the whole of the bird.

-Finally 3rd case, the black chest will have this drawing going towards the end of the tail, (oriented in the direction of the pen).
+Finally, 3rd case, the black chest will have this drawing going towards the end of the tail, (oriented in the direction of the pen).
 Some split black breast may also have more or less this characteristic.

 If one or more of these clues clearly altering one of the drawings is convincing on your zebrafinch, its genotype includes the black breast mutation.
 However, let’s be careful, other mutations can also interfere in the interpretation of the phenotype.

 Among the split subjects you will find a lot of intermediaries.
 Which will be more precisely, between the phenotype of a gray :

 And that of a gray black breast :

 The black chest split will be positioned as an intermediary on all the drawings or on only a few of them (See the case of the split example below).

 In other cases, the least detectable, the bearer of the black breast may have the phenotype of a gray (that is to say without evidence revealing the black breast mutation).

 In the latter, only a verification by coupling can give you certainty.

 Evidence of black breast mutation :